Representation theory of non-factorizable ribbon Hopf algebras: Examples in the context of 4d TQFTs

 Thus, we can deduce for $M$, the monodromy matrix of $U\ltimes H$

 Now this element contains the top nilpotent element in the monomial basis, so the action on $P_{\mathbbm{1}}$ sends the generating idempotent $\Omega_{0,1,\mb{0}}$ to the socle of the module, with a multiplicative non-zero constant in front.
 The constant corresponds to the part of the expression corresponding to the piece of the R-matrix generated by the grouplike elements.
 The constant is non-zero as long as all $\alpha_l$ are, which we assumed (for the non-vanishing of the $U$-piece see \cite[Lemma 9.2]{beliakova_derenzi_2023}). \\ If we compare it with the action cointegral from the Proposition \ref{SFextProp}, we clearly get an analogous situation - the top nilpotent element send the generator to the socle and the trailing grouplikes provide a non-zero constant in front, by definition of the integral.
-Hence $U\ltimes H$ is chromatic compact, and so chromatic non-degenerate. \end{proof} \begin{corollary} Let $H=\operatorname{SF}_{2n}$ and $U=u_q \mathfrak{sl}_2$ carrying the structures from the Proposition \ref{SFextProp}, such that all entries in $\pmb{\alpha}$ are non-zero.
-Then $\lambda(S(M'))\lambda(M'')\neq 0$, so the resulting invariant is susceptible to stabilisation. \end{corollary} \begin{proof} This follows by applying $\lambda$ to $\lambda(S(M'))M''$, which is non-zero. \end{proof} Proposition \ref{UHGStabProp} and Corollary \ref{UHGStabCor} show that the two types of strongly non-factorizable Hopf algebras described in previous sections will not produce 4d TQFTs capable of distinguishing exotic structures, regardless of the underlying field.
-On the other hand the slightly factorizable example remains susceptible to stabilisation.
-Moreover, the discussion in the introduction of \cite{costantino2023skein} suggests that invariants corresponding to categories with semisimple M\"uger centre are not expected to be powerful.
+Hence $U\ltimes H$ is chromatic compact, and so chromatic non-degenerate. \end{proof}

+\begin{proof} This follows by applying $\lambda$ to $\lambda(S(M'))M''$, which is non-zero. \end{proof} Proposition \ref{UHGStabProp} and Corollary \ref{UHGStabCor} show that the two types of strongly non-factorizable Hopf algebras described in previous sections will not produce 4d TQFTs capable of distinguishing exotic structures, regardless of the underlying field.
+On the other hand the weakly non-factorizable example remains susceptible to stabilisation.
+Moreover, the discussion in the introduction of CGHP suggests that invariants corresponding to categories with semisimple M\"uger centre are not expected to be powerful.
 However, we can remedy some these problems (bar stabilisation) by introducing another factor to the biproduct and changing the underlying field to one of finite characteristic.